GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 ## Introduction

-This sample code illustrates how to start a *GCE* instance and train a model using scikit-learn on the instance.
+This sample code illustrates how to start a *Google Cloud Engine (GCE)* instance and train a model using scikit-learn on the instance.
 We will be using the [Titanic dataset](https://www.kaggle.com/c/titanic) from [Kaggle](https://www.kaggle.com/).
 The goal is to train a classifier to predict whether a given passenger on Titanic survived or not.

 ## Prerequisites